eXpOSNitc/expos-docs/docs/roadmap/stage-21.md

 #### Modifications to Exit Process Function (function number = 3, <a href="os_modules/Module_1.html" target="_blank">Process Manager Module</a>)

 Exit Process function is modified so that it wakes up all the processes waiting for the current process.
 Similarly, the children of the process are set as orphan processes by changing PPID field of child processes to -1.
-But when the Exit Process function is invoked from <i>Exec</i> system call, the process is actually not terminating as the new program is being overlayed in the same address space and is executed with the same PID. when Exit Process is invoked from <i>Exec</i> system call, it should not wake up the processes waiting for the current process and also should not set the children as orphan processes.
+But when the Exit Process function is invoked from _Exec_ system call, the process is actually not terminating as the new program is being overlayed in the same address space and is executed with the same PID. when Exit Process is invoked from _Exec_ system call, it should not wake up the processes waiting for the current process and also should not set the children as orphan processes.
 Check the MODE FLAG in the process table of the current process to find out from which system call Exit Process function is invoked.

 If MODE FLAG field in the <a href="os_design-files/process_table.html" target="_blank">
 process table</a> has system call number not equal to 9 (<i>Exec</i>)